-- Course Level: Scholarships are available to study Master degree programme.
+- These are available to study a Master degree program.

-- Study Subject: Scholarships are awarded to study Master of Advanced Studies, European and International Governance.
+- These are awarded to study Master of Advanced Studies, European and International Governance.

-To take part in the entire programme or in the individual modules, applicants must:
+To take part in the entire program or in the individual modules, applicants must:

 - Hold a valid academic degree, Bachelor or Master’s level or equivalent.